mbaumer/us_hep_funding/docs/_states/RI.md

 ```
 ## SC Contracts
 ```
-This district received no SC contracts from 2012-2019
+This district received no SC contracts from 2012-2020
 ```
 ## NSF MPS Grants
-In the past 8 years, this district has received:<b> $58,862,363 </b>in NSF MPS grants.
+In the past 9 years, this district has received:<b> $70,981,480 </b>in NSF MPS grants.
 ```
   Year  Institution                                                    Amount ($)
 ------  -----------------------------------------------------------  ------------
-  2018  Pii Redacted                                                      300,000
-  2018  Brown University In Providence In State Of Rhode Island And     5,994,047 2018  American Mathematical Society                                     297,000 2017  Pii Redacted                                                      150,000 2017  Brown University In Providence In State Of Rhode Island And    10,220,271 2017  Brown University In Providence In State O                         150,000 2017  American Mathematical Society                                     167,500 2016  Brown University In Providence In State Of Ri                   6,057,109 2016  Providence College                                                126,399 2016  Brown University In Providence In State O                       1,012,585 2016  American Mathematical Society                                   1,225,745 2015  Brown University In Providence In State Of Ri                   5,925,521
+  2020  Brown University In Providence In State Of Rhode Island And       123,441 2019  Brown University In Providence In State Of Rhode Island And    11,046,658 2019  Association For Women In Mathematics                               49,640 2019  American Mathematical Society                                     899,378 2018  Pii Redacted                                                      300,000 2018  Brown University In Providence In State Of Rhode Island And     5,994,047 2018  American Mathematical Society                                     297,000 2017  American Mathematical Society                                     167,500 2017  Pii Redacted                                                      150,000 2017  Brown University In Providence In State Of Rhode Island And    10,220,271 2017  Brown University In Providence In State O                         150,000 2016  Providence College                                                126,399 2016  Brown University In Providence In State Of Ri                   6,057,109 2016  Brown University In Providence In State O                       1,012,585 2016  American Mathematical Society                                   1,225,745 2015  Brown University In Providence In State Of Ri                   5,925,521